 - 1. In-Depth Review:

-- ► The core review (text)
+- The core review (text)

-- ► Reasons to accept (text)
+- Reasons to accept (text)

 - Reasons to reject (text)

 - Reproducibility (numerical)

 - Overall recommendation (numerical)

 - Reviewer confidence (numerical)

 - Author response (yes/no)

 - 2. Questions and Additional Feedback for the Authors (text)

 - 3. Confidential Information (text)

-Shift in reviewing model(?)
+Shift in reviewing model

-- 1. 2021: ACL rolling review - Monthly submission (not to a specific venue) - Quick turnaround - Possibility to revise and resubmit - Once reviews received, can commit the paper to a conference or workshop - ▶ Possible to publish an anonymous preprint at submission time - 2.
-Used as a complement by some conferences and workshops in 2021 - 3.
-Adopted by ACL and NAACL in 2022
+- ▶ 2021: ACL rolling review - (Bi-)Monthly submission (not to a specific venue) - Quick turnaround - Possibility to revise and resubmit - Once reviews received, can commit the paper to a conference or workshop - Possible to publish an anonymous preprint at submission time - Used by most major conferences, such as ACL and EMNLP - Used by some workshops